 – Butter: Use ghee or a plant-based butter for a dairy-free option.

 Feel free to mix and match based on what you have at home!
-For the complete recipe, check out the full recipe section.

 Step-by-Step Instructions